CrowdStrike/aws-verified-access/README.md

 ### 8. Create your AWS Verified Access Endpoint

-In this step, you'll bring everything together and create the AWS Verified Access Endpoint that will act as the reverse proxy for your private application.
+Bring everything together and create the AWS Verified Access Endpoint that will act as the reverse proxy for your private application.

 > Please note that it takes 10-30 minutes for the endpoint to provision.
 If you make any changes to the endpoint, it will typically take 5-15 minutes for it to take into effect.